CMOC Group Limited: China

-In China, the company controls three major mines: the molybdenum-tungsten Sandaozhuang mine (三道莊鉬鎢礦), in Luanchuan County, the molybdenum Xinjiang mine in Hami, and the molybdenum-iron Shangfanggou mine (上房溝鉬鐵礦), directly adjacent to the Sandaozhuang mine.
+In China, the company controls three major mines: the molybdenum-tungsten Sandaozhuang mine (三道莊鉬鎢礦), in Luanchuan County, the Donggebi molybdenum mine in Hami, and the molybdenum-iron Shangfanggou mine (上房溝鉬鐵礦), directly adjacent to the Sandaozhuang mine.
 The Sandaozhuang mine is owned fully by CMOC, while the Shangfanggou mine is a joint venture with 45% equity controlled by Luoyang Mining Group.

 Democratic Republic of Congo

 In the Democratic Republic of Congo, the company holds an 80% stake in the Tenke Fungurume Mine.
 This mine was purchased from Freeport-McMoRan in 2016 for $2.65 billion, supported by at least $1.59 billion in loans from Chinese state-backed banks.
 The deal was facilitated by BHR Partners, which bought out Lundin Mining's minority stake in the mine for $1.14 billion.
 The mine holds copper, as well as cobalt for lithium-ion batteries.
-In 2022, the Tenke Fungurume mine became the subject of legal wranglings between CMOC and the DRC government over the amount of royalties paid to the mine's minority partner, Congolese state-owned company Gécamines.
+In 2022, the Tenke Fungurume mine became the subject of a dispute between CMOC and the DRC government over the amount of royalties paid to the mine's minority partner, Congolese state-owned company Gécamines.
+An agreement was reached in April 2023 that opened the way for the resumption of minerals exports.

 Similarly, through its subsidiary KFM Holding Limited, the company also acquired a 95% stake in the Kisanfu mine from Freeport-McMoRan in 2020 for a price of $550 million, which also produces copper and cobalt.
 In 2021, the group sold 25% of KFM Holdings to Contemporary Amperex Technology for $137.5 million, leaving it with a 71.25% stake in the Kisanfu project.
-CMOC announced plans in July 2022 to be investing $1.8 billion into the Kisanfu project.
+CMOC announced plans in July 2022 to invest $1.8 billion into the Kisanfu project.

-Australia

-In 2013, the company acquired an 80% stake in the Northparkes copper-gold mine in Australia from Rio Tinto for $820 million.